faros-ai/custom-faros-destination-example/README.md

 # Example Custom Airbyte Faros Destinations

 This repository contains example custom Airbyte Faros destinations.
-Please refer to the [documentation](https://github.com/faros-ai/airbyte-connectors/tree/main/destinations/airbyte-faros-destination#custom-sources) for more information.
+Please refer to the [documentation](https://github.com/faros-ai/airbyte-connectors/tree/main/destinations/airbyte-faros-destination#custom-sources) for more information about this feature.

 ## Development